StackVista/stackstate-docs/configure/security/authentication/oidc.md

 # Open ID Connect (OIDC)

+## Overview

-In order to configure StackState to authenticate using an OIDC authentication provider, you will need to configure both of them to be able to talk to each other.
+In order to configure StackState to authenticate using an OIDC authentication provider, you will need to configure both StackState and the provider to be able to talk to each other.
 The following sections describe the respective setups.

+## Configure OIDC provider

-First go the your OIDC provider and create a client for StackState using the following settings (if required):
+Before you can configure StackState to authenticate using OIDC you will need create a client for StackState on your OIDC provider using the following settings (if required):

 * Use the OIDCAuthoirzation Flow
-* Set the Redirect URI to the base URL of StackState suffixed with `/loginCallback.
-For example https://stackstate.acme.com/loginCallback.
-For some OIDC providers (for example Google) it is needed that the Redirect URI matches exactly, including query parameters.
-In that case configure the URI like this https://stackstate.acme.com/loginCallback?client_name=StsOidcClient
+* Set the **Redirect URI** to the base URL of StackState suffixed with `/loginCallback`.
+For example `https://stackstate.acme.com/loginCallback`.
+For some OIDC providers, such as Google, the **Redirect URI** must match exactly, including any query parameters.
+In that case, you should configure the URI like this `https://stackstate.acme.com/loginCallback?client_name=StsOidcClient`.
-* Give StackState access to at least the `openid` and `email` scopes (or the equivalent of those for your OIDC provider
+* Give StackState access to at least the scopes `openid` and `email` or the equivalent of these for your OIDC provider.

-The result of this configuration should produce a clientId and a secret.
+The result of this configuration should produce a **clientId** and a **secret**.
 Copy those and keep them around for configuring StackState.
-Also write down the discoveryUri of the provider.
+Also write down the **discoveryUri** of the provider.
 Usually this is either in the same screen or can be found in the documentation.

-## Configuring StackState
+## Configure StackState for OIDC

-{% tabs %}
-{% tab title="Kubernetes" %}

-Here is an example of an `authentication.yaml` file for OIDC:
+### Kubernetes

 ```yaml
 stackstate: